dreikanter/ruby-bookmarks/README.md

 See also:

 - [The Ruby Web Benchmark Report](http://www.madebymarket.com/blog/dev/ruby-web-benchmark-report.html) (July 2014) — „I benchmarked every single version of Ruby available as of the beginning of this test — January 2014.
 On each version I benchmarked every Rack server and web framework combination I could find.
 I tested with both Apache Bench and wrk to see if there are flaws that one benchmarking tool picks up on that the other didn’t.
 The goal of the benchmark is the fastest benchmark run, not the average.“
+- [App Server Arena](https://blog.engineyard.com/2014/ruby-app-server-arena-pt1) — a comparison of popular ruby application servers.

 ### Deployment Automation and Configuration Management

 - [Capistrano](https://github.com/capistrano/capistrano) — remote multi-server automation tool.
 - [Chef](https://github.com/opscode/chef) — a systems integration framework, built to bring the benefits of configuration management to your entire infrastructure.
 - :star2: [Mina](https://github.com/mina-deploy/mina) – really fast deployer and server automation tool.
-- [Rails + Nginx + Unicorn Dockerfile](https://github.com/seapy/dockerfiles/tree/master/rails-nginx-unicorn?utm_source=rubyweekly&utm_medium=email) — easy useable docker for rails. less configuration, affordable production.
+- [Rails + Nginx + Unicorn Dockerfile](https://github.com/seapy/dockerfiles/tree/master/rails-nginx-unicorn) — easy useable docker for rails. less configuration, affordable production.

 ### Other tools